Japanese Communist Party: Red Purge and turn to violence

 The backlash to the JCP's new militant line was swift and severe.
 Militants were rounded up, tried, and sentenced to lengthy prison terms, and in the 1952 general election, Japanese voters vented their ire at the JCP by stripping the party of every single one of its 35 Diet seats, a blow from which it would take two decades to recover.
 Stunned, the JCP gradually began to pull back from its militant line, a process facilitated by the death of Stalin in 1953.
 At the 6th Party Congress in 1955, the JCP renounced the militant line completely, returning to its old "peaceful line" of gradually pursuing socialist revolution through peaceful, democratic means.

+Shigeo Shida and Ritsu Itō were informally controlling the JCP in the early 1950s.
+Tokuda's death in 1953 created a power vacuum in the party.
+Shida won and Itō was expelled from the party, having been accused of being a spy.
+Shida's influence waned in the late 1950s as Miyamoto, who became General Secretary in 1958, gained power.
+Members of Shida's faction later broke away to from a new JCP in September 1965.
+This group performed poorly in elections despite support from the Soviet Union.

+In 1959, the party held 11 seats in the prefectural assemblies, 349 seats in the city assemblies, and 565 in the town and village assemblies.